| > iacl.org > Plastic

 Code 6 Polystyrene (PS) Contains styrene, a cancerous substance.
 Unlike code 1 I have yet to find a Code 4 marked container.

-Code 5 Polypropylene (PP) The best whatever it may be able to leach it does not have any known health issues other than some vague words from the harshest of critics.
-I am having a hard time finding anything wrong with it It is commonly found in food containers along with codes 1 and 7.
+Code 5 Polypropylene (PP) is the best.
+Whatever it may be able to leach it does not have any known health issues other than some vague words from the harshest of critics.
+It is commonly found in food containers along with codes 1 and 7.
+Look for it on the bottom of your plastic container.

 Code 2 & 4 high and Low density polyethelene (HDPE & LDPE) while not connected to anything cancerous leach nonylphenol which is also an estrogen mimicking substance also leaching out of polyester clothing and being found in measurable amounts in soil and water depending on location.

-Nonylphenol, while apparently being on the lower end of the spectrum makes up for that in quantity, sources citing measurable levels in the water.
-In Europe the Union voted to remove it's uses in clothing (Polyester) in 2004, citing concerns that it readily washes out of clothing.
-Then they unanimously voted to bad import of any clothing containing the substance in 2015 and are now in the process of phasing it out altogether.
+Nonylphenol, while being on the lower end of the spectrum makes up for that in quantity.
+Sources cite measurable levels in the water table.
+In Europe in 2004 the Union voted to remove it's uses in clothing (Polyester).
+Citing concerns that it readily washes out of clothing, they unanimously voted to ban import of any clothing containing the substance in 2015 and are now in the process of phasing it out altogether.

 | Nonylphenol is molecularly similar and can attach itself to Estrogen/Estradiol confusing levels in men and women of reproductive years.
 It is known as an Endocrine disruptor which effects the glands controlling growth and metabolism and is found in codes 2 & 4 plastics. | |